 Home

-In 2016, I graduated with a degree in Computer Engineering from Michigan Technological University after years of robotics research, internships, and spending time in nature!
-Since then, I’ve been working as an engineer and researcher changing the way that robots see the world.
+In 2016, I graduated with a degree in Computer Engineering from Michigan Technological University after years of robotics research, internships, and exploring the Upper Peninsula.
+Since then, I have been working as an engineer and researcher advancing robotic perception systems.

-For the next couple of paragraphs I’ll give an overview on my professional career through the lens of sensor fusion.
+The following sections provide an overview of my professional career through the lens of sensor fusion.

 Camera-Lidar Fusion

 While in college, I designed and hand-built a data-collection system which used a Hokuyo lidar like this one which was designed to be mounted on a drone.
 It was used to map bridges in the Metro-Detroit Area like this one under the guidance of Dr. Timothy C. Havens.
-Here’s a picture of the drone with the sensor kit I developed on it.
+The drone was equipped with the sensor kit I developed.

 Continuing that work, I added a camera to the same data collection system in order to help our lab test a camera-lidar sensor fusion system for pose estimation.
-Here’s a picture of it, but it’s from 2014, so I look very different.
+Additional documentation and imagery from this project can be found here.

 Following college, I was part of the first intern class at Uber ATC (later Uber ATG, and then bought by Aurora) where we built an end-to-end self-driving system based purely on cameras.
 Following the internship, I transitioned to full time to continue this work.